microsoft/azure-pipelines-yaml/design/use-statement.md

 If the user doesn't specify a version, tasks are expected to do the equivalent of `which` to locate the existing tool.
 This is useful for doing things like setting proxy and auth for a system-native tool.
+This is **not** how tool installers work today, where a missing version string gets you a default version.

 ### Proxy setup